-A new museum will open in Washington D.C. this year.
+A new museum opened in Washington D.C. last year.
 Called Planet Word, it's billed as "the museum where language comes to life."
 My first thought when I heard about it was, "Ironic: a museum about words just closed in D.C."
 I was thinking of the Newseum, which was technically about journalism.
-But so much of what's displayable about journalism involves printed or spoken words.
+So much of what's displayable about journalism involves printed or spoken words.

 The Newseum had a permanent collection, although many of their exhibits relied on loaned objects.
 Planet Word doesn't appear to have a collection.
 The descriptions and design visuals on its website promise high-tech displays and interactives: videos of people speaking different languages, a 20-foot-tall wall of words that responds with light effects when visitors speak into a microphone.

 Many purists insist that a museum without collections isn't a museum.
 They have plenty of chances to insist these days.
 Instagram-ready "museums" are the rage.
 Places like the Museum of Ice Cream offer stage sets for selfies, filled with disposable props rather than irreplaceable artifacts.
 But museums without collections aren't a new phenomenon, and they’ve been just as earnestly educational as the most serious-minded institutions

 Think of the Exploratorium, founded in 1969, and all its thriving offspring—we call some of them “science centers” and some “museums.”
 These places often have collections in storage and on display, but it’s the touchable, manipulable demonstrations of scientific discovery that define them.

 Children’s museums go back even farther—the first opened in Brooklyn in 1899—and by the end of the 20th century they were proliferating.
 For the most part, the experiences they offer do not center on a collection of stuff that they’re also trying to preserve.